Monzi Personal Loans

 What are the Risks Tied to Using Non-Bank Lenders?

+When compared to the traditional banking system, engaging in non-bank lending may carry some risks.
 As non-bank lenders aren’t usually regulated by APRA, they may provide fewer external consumer protections.
 Some of them may also charge additional fees that are not immediately obvious.
 Typically, traditional banks may offer lower rates than non-bank lenders.
+However, you might reduce these risks by carefully reviewing the terms, conditions, and interest rates of any loan.

 Want to Borrow from Non-Bank Lenders in Australia?